P7-AIS/AIS-backend/README.md

 - Run `npx prisma generate` to create/update the prisma client class used in the code
 - `git submodule update --init --recursive` to update submodules
 - `npm run build:protos:(mac/win)` to generate TypeScript from .proto
-- `npm run redis` to start Redis server
+- `redis-server` in a new terminal (use WSL on Windows) to start Redis server
 - `npm run dev`

 ## Prisma commands